oci-landing-zones/oci-cis-landingzone-quickstart/terraform-remediations/cis_oci_function/README.md

     - **Tip**: In tenancies subscribed to many regions, specify only the regions you need.
 This reduces total scan time and can help the function complete without timeout or resource issues.
 - **report_level**: CIS recommendation level, either `1` or `2`.
 - **report_raw_data**, **report_summary_json**, **redact_output**: runtime switches passed into the function config.
-- **script_version**: CIS report script version to run.
+- **script_version**: CIS Compliance Script version to run.
     - Default is `latest`, which runs the current upstream script from the main branch.
     - Use `bundled` only if you add `cis_reports.py` to the function source before building the image.
 If no bundled script is present, the function falls back to `latest`.
     - Use a release tag, such as `v3.0.1`, to run a specific published version.
-These tags come from the [oci-cis-landingzone-quickstart](https://github.com/oci-landing-zones/oci-cis-landingzone-quickstart/tree/v3.2.0/scripts) repository, where the CIS report script is maintained under the `scripts` directory.
+These tags come from the [oci-cis-landingzone-quickstart](https://github.com/oci-landing-zones/oci-cis-landingzone-quickstart/tree/v3.2.0/scripts) repository, where the CIS Compliance Script is maintained under the `scripts` directory.
 - **experimental_options_note**: visible Resource Manager note that warns about the experimental runtime options.
 - **report_obp** and **report_all_resources**: experimental switches shown inside the Resource Manager **Function Runtime** section as **Generate OCI Best Practice Checks** and **Query All Resources**.
 Depending on tenancy size, these options can significantly increase runtime and may cause the function to timeout or fail because OCI Functions have a short execution life.
 You can try these options, but if the function fails or times out, rerun with one or both options unchecked.
 - **function_parameters_json_string**: optional JSON object for advanced overrides.